 Sarah felt nervous to be the only person from her class in this event.
 She was eager to do well.
 She looked at the ball in her hands one last time, took a deep breath, and closed her eyes as she threw the ball as hard as she could.

 Everyone was amazed to see her take over third place with her throw.
 However, there were still two more competitors left.

 The first, a fourth grader, barely beat her mark.
 Unfortunately, his throw was disallowed because he stepped over the line.
-He then had one last chance to throw the ball.
+He then had one more chance to throw the ball.
 Flustered by his previous fault, his substitute throw was not in the top three.

 A second grade girl was the last to throw.
 At first, it looked like her toss would be short, but the ball rolled farther than anyone expected.
 It stopped about an inch [2½ cm] farther than Sarah's toss.
 Sarah wouldn't get a ribbon after all.
-However her fourth place finish was impressive because she was youngest contestant.
+However, her fourth place finish was impressive because she was the youngest contestant.

 Sarah was slightly disappointed at the end result, but her classmates tried to cheer her up.